codacy/chart/docs/install.md

 Install Codacy on Kubernetes with the cloud native Codacy Helm chart.
 This guide will cover the required values and common options.

-Before starting, make sure you are aware of the [requirements](../requirements/index.md).

-## TL;DR - Quickly install Codacy for demo without any persistence.
+## 1. Quickly install Codacy for demo without any persistence.

 Some Codacy images are currently private.
 For this, you need to create a secret in the same namespace were you will install Codacy.